bjpop/bamreadlen/README.md

 You can optionally change the number of reads that `bamreadlen` will use to calculate the result with the `-n` parameter (the default is 10,000):

 ```
-./bamreadlen.sh -n 10 -i /path/to/bam/file
+./bamreadlen -n 10 -i /path/to/bam/file
 ```

 The larger the value of `-n` the more likely `bamreadlen` will compute the correct result.
 The tradeoff is that larger values of `-n` also increase the execution time and memory needed (although `bamreadlen` should be quite fast even for millions of reads considered).

-If you have many samples to process then the following BASH loop might be useful, assuming ``bamreadlen.sh`` is in your PATH (otherwise specify the path to the script):
+If you have many samples to process then the following BASH loop might be useful, assuming ``bamreadlen`` is in your PATH (otherwise specify the path to the script):

 ```
 for file in *.bam; do
     sample=$(basename $file .bam)
-    readlen=$(bamreadlen.sh -i $file)
+    readlen=$(bamreadlen -i $file)
     echo "$sample,$readlen"
 done
 ```